simp/simp-doc/docs/user_guide/HOWTO/Redundant_LDAP.rst

 ldap server on the Puppet server a redundant LDAP server can be set up on an alternate server and promoted to master using the directions below.

-How ever if there is already a working infrastructure and you want to move to openldap you can do the following:
+However if there is already a working infrastructure and you want to move to openldap you can do the following:

 Configure the following settings in ``simp_def.yaml`` in the hiera directory: